H3x-i/DOMOTIC-PROJECT/README.md

 # domocode
-welcome to my 2021 project xD
+welcome to our 2021 project xD